aboamare/vrgp-specifications/Protocol specification.md

   2. The ROC can request the Vessel to open a **WebRTC connection** for one or more of the data sources of the Vessel.
 So in addition to acting as the signalling server the ROC is now also a _WebRTC peer_ of the Vessel.

-  3. The ROC may send adviory messages through the web socket.
+  3. The ROC may send advisory messages through the web socket.

   4. The Vessel or ROC inform the other party about the intent to "hang up" with a message through the web socket.